 FBI still falling short in child sex abuse cases years after Larry Nassar scandal, watchdog finds

-Washington — The FBI's handling of child sexual abuse investigations continues to fall short in key areas, years after the scandal involving U.S. gymnastics doctor Larry Nassar that rocked the federal agency, an internal watchdog said in a new report issued Thursday.
+Washington — The FBI's handling of child sexual abuse investigations continues to fall short in key areas, years after the scandal involving U.S. gymnastics doctor Larry Nassar that rocked the bureau, an internal watchdog said in a new report issued Thursday.

-The Justice Department's inspector general found that while the FBI has updated its policies and training to improve agents' response to allegations of sex offenses against children, noncompliance among the bureau's personnel persists.
-The new audit is an outgrowth of the Justice Department's investigation into the FBI's mishandling of allegations from youth gymnasts under the care of Nassar that he was sexually abusing them.
+The Justice Department's inspector general found that while the FBI has updated its policies and training to improve agents' response to allegations of sex offenses against children, noncompliance with the new rules persists.
+The audit is an outgrowth of the Justice Department's investigation into the FBI's mishandling of allegations from young gymnasts that Nassar was sexually abusing them.

 In April, the Justice Department agreed to pay $138.7 million to settle 139 claims against the FBI for its handling of the investigation in a civil suit brought by Nassar's victims.